captainsvbot/TeslaChain-369/WHITEPAPER.md

 2. **Proof-of-Work Verification**: Verify that `header.GetHash() < header.nBits` — the block header's hash satisfies the difficulty target encoded in `nBits`.
 This proves the block was genuinely produced by computational work.

 3. **hashPrevAxisBlock Chain Verification**: Starting from the given AXIS header, traverse the skip-chain by following `hashPrevAxisBlock` links backward.
 For each AXIS header in the chain, verify its PoW and `hashAxisMerkleRoot` consistency.
-Terminate when reaching AXIS block #3, whose `hashPrevAxisBlock` must equal the GENESIS hash (zero).
+Terminate when reaching the first AXIS block, whose `hashPrevAxisBlock` must equal the GENESIS hash (zero).
 This transitive chain ensures the AXIS block is anchored to GENESIS and has not been tampered with.

 These three checks are **mutually reinforcing**: the merkle proof proves transaction inclusion, the PoW proves the header is authentic Nakamoto consensus work, and the skip-chain proves the block cannot be reorganized without rewriting GENESIS.
 A fraudulent header would fail at least one of these checks.

 ### 9.3 SPV over P2P

 The SPV client implementation in `spv_p2p.cpp` provides `AxisHeaderCache` for storing and looking up AXIS headers by height or hash, and `SPVP2PClient` for managing P2P connections and fetching headers via `GETAXISHEADERS` messages.
 SPV clients connect to AXIS-capable peers (those advertising `NODE_AXIS`), request AXIS headers using LINK-chain locators, and validate received headers against the three-part verification scheme before storing them in the local cache.

-For TeslaChain, this extends naturally to AXIS blocks: once a transaction is confirmed in an AXIS block, it is mathematically guaranteed to be final if the AXIS proof is verified.

 ---